Animal Research Policy

 • Refine how animal-based experiments are carried out to minimise any suffering and to improve animal welfare.

 All our research strictly abides by rules set out by the Home Office and we are fully committed to these principles.
 This means that animals can only be used when there is no alternative that could produce the same results.
-As a member of the Association of Medical Research Charities, we support their position on animal research together with their Concordat on Openness in Animal Research and, as such, we have committed to be open and clear about our use of animals in research in our external communications.
+As a member of the Association of Medical Research Charities, we support their position on animal research and, as such, we have committed to be open and clear about our use of animals in research in our external communications.